- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Getting around in Paris is easy and relatively inexpensive on the city’s extensive and efficient public transport network of buses, trains, Metro and trams.
-With public transport covering all corners of the city, there is really no need for expats to own a car in Paris.
-It is worth noting that driving in Paris can often be a hair-raising experience.
+With public transport covering all corners of the city, there's really no need for expats to own a car in Paris.
+It's worth noting that driving in Paris can often be a hair-raising experience.

 Public transport in Paris

 Most of the transport network in Paris is run by government-subsidised RATP (Régie Autonome des Transports Parisiens).
 The rest of the RER and Transilien are run by the state-owned SNCF (Société Nationale des Chemins de Fer Français), whose rail network covers the whole of France.
 Using the different transport systems interchangeably is relatively easy as tickets are usually valid across all systems.

 Public transport in Paris is divided into six zones, and prices vary depending on how many zones one travels across.
 Various packages are available.
 Which one an expat chooses will depend on the length of their stay in the city and the frequency of their travel on public transport.